-Galena lies across the Galena River from our vantage point in the Depot parking lot (Figure 39).
-The City of Galena is an incredibly well-preserved example of a 19th-century boomtown that became the largest river port north of St. Louis prior to the Civil War (Figures 63 and 64).
+Galena lies across the Galena River from our vantage point in the Depot parking lot (Figure 40).
+The City of Galena is an incredibly well-preserved example of a 19th-century boomtown that became the largest river port north of St. Louis prior to the Civil War (Figures 64 and 65).
 It was the product of geography and geology.
 Rich veins of lead ore were found here and across the Illinois border into Wisconsin.
-Galena, which is Latin for lead sulfide, was the head of navigation for the boats of the time (Figure 65).
+Galena was the hub of navigation for the boats of the time (Figure 66).
 Main and Bench Streets represent old river terraces, formed as the Galena River channel adjusted to changing Mississippi River levels because of glacial meltwater.
-The stream's channel was scoured and then buried in sediment.
-The pilings for the walk bridge you see had to be sunk 90 feet before hitting bedrock.
+The channel of the stream was scoured and then buried in sediment.
+The pilings for the walk bridge you see had to be sunk 90 feet (27 meters) before hitting bedrock.